Drive sales on autopilot with ecommerce-focused features

 Features

 Geographic performance reports show open rates by country and region, helping you time campaigns for international audiences.
+One-click product import pulls WooCommerce items directly into emails with images, prices, and descriptions intact.

 Pros

-- Free plan includes 15,000 emails/month
+- Free plan includes 2,500 subscribers and 15,000 emails/month

-- SMS credits included on paid plans
+- SMS credits are included on paid plans

 - No contracts or setup fees